All Episodes

 It's a pleasure to be with you.

-Uh Donna, you you're you so you're you're with Trump.
+Donna, so you're with Trump.

 Why is it that Trump's your man as opposed to these fellows?

-Um well, to be honest with you, I do support people like Ben Carson and Ted Cruz.
+Well, to be honest with you, I do support people like Ben Carson and Ted Cruz.

-Uh I wish they would maybe dovetail their message to be as specific as Donald Trump has been.
+I wish they would maybe dovetail their message to be as specific as Donald Trump has been.

-The reason why Donald Trump has garnered so much attention is number one, he's telling the truth.
+The reason why Donald Trump has garnered so much attention is, number one, he's telling the truth.

-Number two, he he truly is a patriot.
+Number two, he truly is a patriot.

-He loves our country, he believes in capitalism.
+He believes in capitalism.

 He is, if nothing else, mowing down the opposition.